Gilda Rojas will undoubtedly go down as one of the greatest scorers in the history of Calistoga High.

 But to her credit, the girls basketball standout hasn’t checked the scorebook after a game once to see her numbers.
 If she did – more often than not – Rojas would find that she was the game’s top scorer, staring down at a line littered with 3’s and 2’s that signal a robust offensive performance.

-She is the lone senior on the Wildcats’ roster, the unequivocal leader of this year’s team and, on Tuesday night, she made history in a 49-26 win over visiting Potter Valley.
+She is the lone senior on the Wildcats’ roster, the unequivocal leader of this year’s team and, last week, she made history in a 49-26 win over visiting Potter Valley.

 In the third quarter, Rojas cut along the baseline and turned Vanessa Queipo’s laser pass through the Bearcats’ defense into a layup, scoring her 12th and 13th points of the night.
 By sinking that basket, she surpassed 1,000 career points, becoming only the third player in school history to do so.
 The other two are Jackie Zink and Cathy Gregory.